Chuck Grassley: Russian interference in 2016 elections

 In February 2017, Grassley said that while Russian interference in U.S. elections was "bothersome", the United States did not have clean hands and had, for instance, interfered with the 1948 Italian election.
-In May 2017 after Trump fired FBI director James Comey, Grassley advised people suspicious of the Trump administration to "Suck it up and move on."

-On October 31, 2017, while a group of Republicans were facing questions from reporters concerning recent indictments, Grassley ignored the questions and left the room.

-In January 2018, and in the first known congressional criminal referral in the investigation into Russian interference in the 2016 election, Grassley, along with Lindsey Graham, recommended charges against Christopher Steele, one of the people who sought to expose Russian interference.
-Grassley and Graham said that they had reason to believe that Steele had lied to federal authorities.
+In January 2018, Grassley and Lindsey Graham made a criminal referral recommending charges against Christopher Steele, the author of the Steele dossier, alleging he had lied to federal authorities.
 According to The New York Times, "It was not clear why, if a crime is apparent in the F.B.I. reports that were reviewed by the Judiciary Committee, the Justice Department had not moved to charge Mr. Steele already.
 The circumstances under which Mr. Steele is alleged to have lied were unclear, as much of the referral was classified."
+The December 2019 DOJ Inspector General report subsequently identified 17 significant errors and omissions in FISA applications that relied on the Steele dossier, and Special Counsel John Durham's May 2023 report concluded the FBI "did not and could not corroborate any of the substantive allegations" in the dossier.

+FBI attorney Kevin Clinesmith pleaded guilty to altering a CIA email used in the FISA warrant process.
+Durham also indicted Michael Sussmann, a former Perkins Coie attorney, on charges of lying to the FBI; Sussmann was acquitted in May 2022.
+Durham indicted Igor Danchenko, Steele's primary sub-source, on charges of lying to the FBI about his sourcing; Danchenko was acquitted in October 2022.

-In January 2018, when Grassley and Judiciary Committee Republicans were refusing to release the full transcript of an August 2017 ten-hour interview that the Judiciary Committee had conducted with Glenn Simpson, Senator Dianne Feinstein, the top Democrat on the Senate Judiciary Committee, released the full transcript unilaterally.
-Simpson is the co-founder of the political opposition research firm Fusion GPS, which produced the so-called Steele Dossier on alleged connections between Trump and Russia.
-Grassley condemned Feinstein, saying that her decision was "confounding" and that it deterred future witnesses in the Russia 2016 investigation.
-Simpson himself had requested that the full transcript of his interview be released, saying that Republicans had selectively leaked portions of the testimony to conservative media outlets in order to portray Simpson in a negative light and discredit the Steele dossier.
+In January 2018, Senator Dianne Feinstein, the ranking Democrat on the Senate Judiciary Committee, unilaterally released the full transcript of an August 2017 interview the committee had conducted with Glenn Simpson.
+Simpson is the co-founder of Fusion GPS, which produced the Steele dossier.
+Grassley said Feinstein's decision was "confounding" and could deter future witnesses.
+Simpson had requested the transcript's release, alleging that Republicans had selectively leaked portions to portray him negatively.

-Trade

-In January 2018, Grassley was one of 36 Republican senators to sign a letter to President Trump requesting he preserve the North American Free Trade Agreement by modernizing it for the economy of the 21st century.